nllz/IRTF-HRPC/draft-anonymity.md

 Even without persistent identifiers, anonymity could be broken by examining the patterns of access.
 If an user visits each morning the three same Web sites, always in the same order, it will be easy to identify him even without persistent identifier.
-Protocol desiogners should therefore ask themselves if patterns are easily visible, or obfuscated in some way.
+Protocol designers should therefore ask themselves if patterns are easily visible, or obfuscated in some way.